 - 1. Pursuant to the request made by the Committee on the Peaceful Uses of Outer Space, at its sixtieth session (A/72/20, para.
 296), the present document has been prepared by the Chair of the Working Group on the Status and Application of the Five United Nations Treaties on Outer Space, in close consultation with the Secretariat. - 2.
-The present document is presented for consideration in the Working Group on the Status and Application of the Five United Nations Treaties on Outer Space during the fifty-eighth session of the Legal Subcommittee in 2019.
+The present document is presented for consideration in the Working Group on the Status and Application of the Five United Nations Treaties on Outer Space during the fifty-ninth session of the Legal Subcommittee in 2020.
 The report on thematic priority 2, entitled "Legal regime of outer space and global governance: current and future perspectives" (A/AC.105/1169), and the proposed outline of the key points for the guidance document (A/AC.105/C.2/2018/CRP.14) have been consulted in the preparation of this document. - 3.
 The present document contains an overview of the legal regime governing outer space and the interconnection of substantive areas in the application and implementation of the legal regime of outer space.
-It aims to assist States in carrying out activities in the exploration and peaceful uses of outer space as well as in their consideration of acceding to the outer space treaties. - 4.
-In its review, the present document emphasizes the importance of appropriate means of ensuring that outer space is used for peaceful purposes and that the obligations under international law and those specifically contained in the United Nations treaties on outer space are implemented by State parties. - 5.
+It aims to assist States as they carry out activities in the exploration and peaceful uses of outer space, highlights the benefits that the outer space treaties provide for States that are not yet carrying out space activities, and aims to assist States in their consideration of acceding to the outer space treaties. - 4.
+In its review, the present document emphasizes the importance of outer space being used for peaceful purposes and that the obligations under international law and those specifically contained in the United Nations treaties on outer space are implemented by State parties. - 5.
 The present document draws on extensive previous work of the Committee and its subcommittees.
 It is not intended as a reinterpretation or modification of international norms applicable to outer space activities or the rights and obligations of States under international law.
-The recommended actions presented in this document are intended as guidance, to be followed on a voluntary basis.
+The recommended actions presented in this document constitute guidance, to be followed on a voluntary basis.

-- 6. The guidance document is structured as follows: - I. Introduction and overview - II.
-Elements to assess when considering becoming a party to the United Nations treaties on outer space - III.
-Work done by the Legal Subcommittee related to the operation of space activities - IV.
-Development of national space policy, strategy and regulatory frameworks - V. Specific considerations in implementing and applying the legal regime on outer space - VI.
-Elements for consideration in international cooperation
+- 6. The guidance document is structured as follows: - I. Introduction and overview; - II.
+Elements to assess when considering becoming a party to the United Nations treaties on outer space; - III.
+Work done by the Legal Subcommittee related to the operation of space activities; - IV.
+Development of national space policy, strategy and regulatory frameworks; - V. Elements for consideration in international cooperation.